icings/partitionable/README.md

 ### Limiting to a single result

-When setting the limit to `1`, the associations will automatically switch to using singular property names (if no custom property name has been explicitly set), and non-nested results.
+When setting the limit to `1`, the associations will automatically switch to using singular property names (if no property name has been set yet), and non-nested results.

 For example, limiting this association to `1`: